 A three-year grant from our Enterprise Development portfolio helps Chief Seattle Club support homeless American Indians and Alaska Natives by providing health care, mental health treatment, and legal aid.
 As Colleen describes in the video, Chief Seattle Club is a Native-led organization helping Native people achieve stability and self-determined progress in the community.

 This video is the fourth in a series of five short learning videos featuring some of our Seattle-area grantee partners.
-The first three center on Ventures, Social Justice Fund Northwest, and Byrd Barr Place; the final installment will look at Washington Immigrant Solidarity Network.
+The first three center on Ventures, Social Justice Fund Northwest, and Byrd Barr Place; the final installment looks at Washington Immigrant Solidarity Network.

 Learning Video Series: Insights and Innovations from Five Seattle Grantees